-fsimx8m- <v>-pre.tar.bz2 This is</v> s the prerelease itself containing all sources, the binary images, the documentation and the toolchain. sdcard-fsimx8m- <v>.tar.bz2</v> Files that can be stored on an SD card or USB stick to o allow for easy installation.
+- the main release itself containing all sources, the binary images, the documentation and the toolchain. sdcard-fsimx7ulp- <v>.tar.bz2</v> Files that can be stored on an SD card or USB stick to allow for easy installation.

 For now we will only need the SD card archive.
 This archive contains some pre-compiled images of bootloaders, Linux kernel, device trees and root filesystem.
 It is compressed with bzip2.
-To see the files, you first have to unpack the archive, for example in Linux with tar xvf fsimx8m-<v>-pre.tar.bz2
+To see the files, you first have to unpack the archive, for example in Linux with tar xvf fsimx7ulp-<v>.tar.bz2